Shelob9/react-wordpress-testing/content/testing-react-wordpress-blocks/3-structure.md

 ### Spec For Block

 What we will be building is a a block for showing some text.
 This could be an alert block, or special call to action block, depending on what you want to do.
-First, let's create a blcok with these specs:
+First, let's create a block with these specs:

 - The components for the app should be reused.
 - The block preview and rendered content should be identical.